 What licensing professionals need to know

-1. who owns a master recording?
+- Who owns a master recording?

-2. Who owns the composition?
+- Who owns the composition?

 Why is this important?
 Because before your music can be used in visual media, the client needs to obtain two specific licenses.

-And without all parties (writers/owners) onboard, the transaction gets stuck in limbo.
+Without all parties (writers/owners) onboard, the transaction gets stuck in limbo.

 Even if the commercial only airs on Saturday mornings between 9 AM and 11 AM, that’s money that you’re missing out on if you’re not signed up with the PRO.